mozilla/policy-templates/README.md

   }
 }
 ```
-### Homepage (Machine only)
+### Homepage
-This policy sets the default homepage value.
-It can also be used to lock the homepage and add additional homepages.
+This policy sets the default homepage value and the default start page.
+It can also be used to lock the homepage or add additional homepages.
 ```
 {
   "policies": {